 How to Keep Your Dog Safe, Or From Biting or Harming Others

 Walking your dog on a leash in public spaces is an important part of his training, yet it can be a stressful challenge when a variety of people and other pets are encountered along the way.

 - Controlled behavioral training.
 Before taking your new pet or untrained dog into a busy park, help your dog practice healthy behavior within safe and controlled real life situations that you create with the help of a friend.
 Once your dog has successfully developed good social interaction with other people and pets in a controlled environment, and obeys basic commands, you’ll both be confident and comfortable venturing into public settings.
-To learn what to practice in a controlled behavioral training session with your dog, visit Empowered Animals.

 - Keep strangers at bay.
 When a stranger reaches out to pet your dog, if you’re unsure how your dog will react, take the safest response and ask them not to.
 If you have an overly friendly dog that likes to jump up on people, keep in mind that his sharp claws can also injure others.
 The elderly and small children are the most apt to encounter injuries from dogs.
 If your dog isn’t comfortable being approached by a stranger tell people that you’re training the dog, and to stay back.
 Put your palm up to visually say stop.
 When taking an untrained dog into a public setting, unwanted encounters from people can be largely avoided with the use of a “Dog in Training” vest.
 This visual prop serves as a yield sign, effectively sending the message to those nearby that your dog’s space is to be respected as you work with him in public settings.